About Our Chapter

 Members shall reside in or attend school in the New Hanover School District.
 Like all NCL, Inc. Chapters, Sea Turtle aims to foster the mother-daughter relationship by serving its communities together.

 The Sea Turtle Chapter of the National Charity League in Wilmington, NC, is a 501c (3) organization founded in 2016.
-We currently have 90 Members serving the community through a wide range of charitable organizations including The Salvation Army, Cape Fear Volunteer Center, and Poplar Grove Plantation.
-Our location on the coast also gives the Sea Turtle Chapter a unique opportunity to focus on environmental philanthropies such as The North Carolina Coastal Federation.
+We currently have over 200 Mothers and Daughters serving the community through a wide range of charitable organizations including The Salvation Army, Cape Fear Volunteer Center, the Good Shepherd Center, Communities in Schools and more.
+Our location on the coast also gives the Sea Turtle Chapter a unique opportunity to focus on environmental philanthropies such as The North Carolina Coastal Federation, Cape Fear River Watch and Plastic Oceans Project.

-Both Patronesses (mothers) and Ticktockers (daughters) work side-by-side to serve the community, which teaches compassion, respect for others and the importance of giving back.
+Both Patronesses (mothers) and Ticktockers (daughters) work side-by-side to serve the community, enhance the mother-daughter bond, and foster leadership opportunities for girls in 7th through 12th grades.
 Monthly grade-level meetings allow Ticktockers to develop their talents and learn valuable leadership skills while improving their social etiquette.
 Patronesses meet monthly to discuss club business; to develop cultural, social and leadership programming; and to foster strong relationships among members.
 Patronesses and Ticktockers also participate in cultural events throughout the year.

 Join Our Chapter